unbit/uwsgi-docs/articles/SerializingAccept.rst

 in the request logs how the reported pid is different each time, while with system-specific locking the pid are pretty randomic with a pretty heavy tendence of favouring the last used process.

-Funny enough, the first problem they faced was the ipcsem leakage (when you are in emergency, graceful reload/stop is your enemy and kill -9 will be your silver buller)
+Funny enough, the first problem they faced was the ipcsem leakage (when you are in emergency, graceful reload/stop is your enemy and kill -9 will be your silver bullet)

 To fix it, the --ftok option is available allowing you to give a unique id to the semaphore object and to reuse it if it is available from a previous run: